Advocating within your Institution

 Question the Cloud #

 For many of its users, the public cloud is invisible infrastructure, barely noticeable except when it breaks.
 The Green Grid is an industry consortium focused on data centre energy efficiency and sustainability, and a gateway to a variety of research and resources.
 Thoughtworks’s Cloud Carbon Footprint is a promising-looking open source project for estimating the carbon footprint of data centre usage.
 The Climate Neutral Data Centre Pact is a voluntary initiative in support of the European Green Deal.
+The GEC has produced some guidelines for procurement teams to grill cloud providers.

 When a university or other institution procures data storage and computing power, this is an opportunity to improve our own environmental impact, and to incentivise much larger players to improve theirs.
 Currently public cloud services are dominated by Amazon, Google, and Microsoft.
 Hyperscale datacentres have clear potential to achieve greater sustainability through economies of scale.
+Furthermore, running a data centre or a server with a low utilisation is typically less efficient, since there is an “overhead” to having it switched on in the first place (better one data centre at 100% than two equivalent data centres at 50% each).

 Here are just a few questions that might help get the conversations started, both internally with procurement teams, and externally with potential suppliers.